qonto/react-migration-toolkit/README.md

 It renders React components within Ember templates, permitting progressive UI migration and preserving existing logics and tests.

-Full documentation can be found [here](https://www.notion.so/qonto/How-to-use-React-components-in-Ember-applications-e2f8513fc4a442b0967274d9e57b18b0) (Qonto VPN must be on).

-[This branch](https://gitlab.qonto.co/front/qonto-js/-/blob/bifrost/app/components/react-bifrost.hbs) uses the ReactBridge extensively and can be checked for reference.

 ## Basic Example

 #### To inject a React component in Ember: